 Understanding and determining whether a worker sits in or outside of IR35 can be complex.
 It is also dependent on a variety of factors, including:

-- Can they engage in work for other companies?
+- whether they engage in work for other companies;

-- Are they entitled to sick pay, annual leave or holiday pay?
+- if they're entitled to sick pay, annual leave or holiday pay;

-- Is there an obligation for the employer to provide work?
+- if there an obligation for the employer to provide work.